hirokita117/Search-Function-In-Files/README.md

 In this way, you can only retrieve methods that have the visibility of public defined.
 （In this time, *_hogehugahoge* is excluded.）
 When you enter the number of the function you want to search, the search begins.
+The search range is lower than the current directory.

 ```bash
 Please select number:1